OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Commmunity Edition
 ------------------

-User of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non commercial OpenNebula cloud.
+User of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
 In order to access the migrator package a request needs to be made through this `online form <https://opennebula.io/get-migration/>`__.

 After you get the 'opennebula-migration-community' package, you need to install it in the OpenNebula front-end: